Non-Stationary Bandits with Habituation and Recovery Dynamics: Numerical Experiments

 This simulation was conducted using the mDPP data described above.
 Each experiment consisted of 1,000 action choices, which would correspond to about two years of a message based physical activity intervention, and 10 replicates of the simulation were conducted per patient and algorithm.
 The results in Figures \ref{fig:mdpp_regret} and \ref{fig:mdpp_reword} represent averages across all patients and replicates.
 Since we are using real data, the interpretation of the y-axis of each of the plots corresponds to number of steps in units of 1,000 steps, and the x-axis corresponds to the day of the intervention.

-ROGUE-UCB outperforms all other algorithms both in terms of regret and average reward.
-In terms of regret, ROGUE-UCB is the only algorithm that obtains logarithmic regret.
+ROGUE-UCB and $\epsilon$-ROGUE outperform all other algorithms both in terms of regret and average reward.
+In terms of regret, both ROGUE-UCB and $\epsilon$-ROGUE obtain logarithmic-in-time regret; however, as before, ROGUE-UCB achieves lower cumulative regret than $\epsilon$-ROGUE.
 While D-UCB is the only other algorithm that can outperform pure exploration, it only obtains linear regret.
-In terms of average reward, ROGUE-UCB and D-UCB are the only two algorithms that outperform pure exploration.
-Interpreting these results in the healthcare context of this intervention, we find that the improved predictive model and use of MLE estimates within our ROGUE-UCB algorithm results in an increase of 1,000 steps a day (approximately a half-mile more of walking per day) relative to the next best algorithm, which is a significant increase in activity.
+In terms of average reward, ROGUE-UCB, $\epsilon$-ROGUE, and D-UCB are the only algorithms that outperform pure exploration.
+Interpreting these results in the healthcare context of this intervention, we find that the improved predictive model and use of MLE estimates within our specialized ROGUE Bandit algorithms results in an increase of 1,000 steps a day (approximately a half-mile more of walking per day) relative to the next best algorithm, which is a significant increase in activity.
+We note that in terms of average reward, both ROGUE-UCB and $\epsilon$-ROGUE have similar performance; however, ROGUE-UCB has higher initial rewards due to fewer exploration steps.
+This property is of particular interest in this healthcare setting, as it insures that each participating individual receives the most appropriate recommendations at a faster rate.